 Benefits of Vertical Analysis

-1. It helps to see the relative annual changes of a particular business.
+- Vertical Analysis helps to see the relative annual changes of a particular business.

-We thank our readers for liking, sharing and following us on different social media platforms.
+We thank our readers for liking, sharing, and following us on different social media platforms.